Xibitol/ZombieLike/README.md

 ![ZombieLike logo with text](https://github.com/Xibitol/ZombieLike/blob/master/logo.png?raw=true)

 # ZombieLike
 It's a game mode from Garry's Mod.
-The objective is to kill zombies by infinite waves and with the points you earn you can change weapons, give yourself care, add ammunition...
+The objective is to kill zombies by infinite waves and with the points you earn you can buy weapons, give yourself care, add armor...

 Link to gamemode steam page : [ZombieLike]()